 Septic Services in Jarrell, TX

 Jarrell has grown 184% since 2020, making it one of the fastest-expanding communities along the I-35 corridor north of Georgetown.
-The city has about 5,200 residents, but hundreds of new homes are going in across the surrounding area every year.
+The city itself has about 5,200 residents, but hundreds of new homes are going in across the surrounding area every year.
 Most of this growth is happening outside city sewer service, which means septic systems are the default for new construction.
-According to the EPA, more than one in five U.S. households depend on septic systems, and that ratio is even higher in fast-growing Texas corridors like Jarrell.
-If you've recently built or bought in the area, your home almost certainly runs on septic.
+If you've recently built or bought in the Jarrell area, your home almost certainly runs on septic.

 Jarrell sits at the northern edge of Williamson County's development boom, where new subdivisions meet longstanding ranch properties.
 Both types of homeowners need reliable septic service, but for different reasons.